AyatOmar/DATA-4380/README.md

 * Data:
   * Type: For example
-    * Input: medical images (1000x1000 pixel jpegs), CSV file: image filename -> diagnosis
+    * Input: multiple CSV files with user data, 51945 rows x 3 columns
-    * Input: CSV file of features, output: signal/background flag in 1st column.
+    * there are 362,596 User IDs

-  * Size: How much data?
+  * Size: 19.9 MB?
-  * Instances (Train, Test, Validation Split): how many data points?
-Ex: 1000 patients for training, 200 for testing, none for validation
+  * Instances (Train, Test, Validation Split): UserID, Book Name, Review

 #### Preprocessing / Clean up

-* Processed the book title names, removing any special characters, extra spaces, and making all the letters lower case
+* For the book names, some data processing was done to make a book title search engine.
+Special characters such as / and dashes was removed, extra spaces were removed and all the letters were made to be lowercase.

 #### Data Visualization